soilspectroscopy/ossl-imports/dataset/README.md

 <!-- readr::write_csv(ossl.soillab.harmonization, "../out/ossl_level0_to_level1_soillab_harmonization.csv") -->
 <!-- ``` -->

-Producing level 1 (L1) as a regression matrix for fitting models
+### Producing level 1

+This can be used as a regression matrix for fitting prediction models

 ``` r
 ## Reading harmonization rules